-Business organization Definition
+Business organisation Definition

-The state law regulates the establishment of the business and IRS law controls the tax incurred for business.
+The state law regulates the establishment of the business, and IRS law controls the tax incurred for business.
 So, how much tax business should pay depends on what form of business one owns.

 Related link: Types of Entrepreneurship